 Fragrance Profile #

-Strong myrrh fragrance with hints of anise and liquorice.
+Absolutely Fabulous Rose has a strong myrrh fragrance with hints of anise and liquorice.

 Strength – strong